memo330102/MachineTracking/README.md

   + Communicates with the API project via HttpClient.
   + Subscribes to real-time data updates from SignalR to display live data.
   + Dashboard includes:
-       * A list of machines.
+       * A list of machines' latest data.
        * Real-time graphs and charts.
+       * Machine History and Real-Time graphs

 **4. Application**